-Again it is not difficult to use the uniformisation theorem to show that the answer is affirmative in dimension 2.
+Again it is not difficult to use the uniformization theorem to show that the answer is affirmative in dimension 2.
 But the problem is still open even in dimension 3.
-See \cite{Cro-Sch1986}, \cite{Lebedeva2002} and \cite{Iva-Kap2014} for results of the nature that the fundamental groups of manifolds with no conjugate points share properties with those of non positive curvature.
+See \cite{Cro-Sch1986}, \cite{Lebedeva2002} and \cite{Iva-Kap2014} for results of the nature that the fundamental groups of manifolds with no conjugate points share properties with those of non-positive curvature.
 Section 8 of \cite{Iva-Kap2014} contains a number of open problems of which we mention:

 \begin{qst} {\it Is the fundamental group of a closed manifold without conjugate points semihyperbolic?} \end{qst}

 Semihyperbolicity is a condition introduced by Alonso and Bridson \cite{Alo-Bri1995} to describe non-positive curvature in the large for an arbitrary metric space.